-Although the engineering industry in the hope of improving its productivity, accuracy and the profits yearly spends millions of dollars on the computer hardware, engineering software and staff training, the design errors and the project overruns are still rampant in the industry.
+Although the engineering industry in the hope of improving its productivity, accuracy and the profits, keeps spending millions of dollars on the computer hardware, engineering software and staff training, the design errors and the project overruns are still rampant in the design industry.

-Once the design package is released to the field, the cost of some of these errors can be substantial and sometimes immeasurable in terms of the damaged reputation and a loss of future earnings.
+Once the design package is released to the construction, the cost of some of these errors can be substantial.

 The methods and methodology applied by Mr. Gluchowski to manage his design teams has been proven on a number of projects and adopted by a number of individual designers, engineering departments and major engineering corporations.